babylonlabs-io/covenant-emulator/docs/covenant-emulator-setup.md

 After executing the above command, the key name will be saved in the config file created in the last [step](#42-configure-the-covenant-emulator).

-**Note:** that the `public-key` in the output should be used as one of the inputs of the genesis of the Babylon chain.
+**⚡ Note:** that the `public-key` in the output should be used as one of the inputs of the genesis of the Babylon chain.

 Also, this key will be used to pay for the fees due to the daemon submitting signatures to Babylon.